AweKevin/DealGPL570/cran-comments.md

 * This is a new release.
 Because I want to show how to deal from raw data of GPL570, so I put a minimum size of such a file under inst/extdata.
-This is my first time submissing a R package to CRAN, I'm here to apologize for trouble I've caused!
+This is my first time submissing a R package to CRAN, I'm here to apologize for the trouble I've caused!
 My e-mail address is "15776658849@163.com", and it is quite stable!